IPad 2: Software

-On September 19, 2012, almost a week after the announcement of the iPhone 5, iOS 6 was released for numerous iOS devices, including the iPad 2 and iPhone 4s.
-However, on iOS 6, not all features are available on the iPad 2.
-The software upgrade was downloadable as an over the air (OTA) update package and contains two hundred new features, including a mapping software designed by Apple dubbed Apple Maps, a "Clock" app, which features a timer, stopwatch and alarm, and Facebook integration among other new features and tweaks.
+On September 19, 2012, shortly after the announcement of the iPhone 5, the iPad 2 was upgradeable to iOS 6, which contains two hundred new features, including Apple Maps, the Clock app, and Facebook integration among other new features and tweaks.

-The iPad 2 is compatible with iOS 7, which was released on September 18, 2013.
-However, some features are not available.
+The iPad 2 is also compatible with iOS 7, albeit with limited features.
 For example, like the iPhone 4, the Notification Center and the Control Center use the transparent style instead of the translucent style in later iOS models.
-Also, AirDrop, which was first released in iOS 7, required the iPad (4th generation) or later.
+AirDrop, which was first released in iOS 7, requires the iPad (4th generation) or later.